Importance of Motivation in Organization | Motivation | Psychology

 BBA | BBA-BI | BBA-TT | BCIS

-The importance of motivation is obvious.
+Importance of Motivation in Organization: The importance of motivation is obvious.
 We need motivation in order to reach our goals.
-In fact it is one of the most important and driving factor for us reaching our goals.
+In fact, it is one of the most important and driving factors for us to reach our goals.
 So when that being said it is not hard to imaging how things would be if there was no such thing as motivation.

 Is motivation important in the workplace?
 You bet!
 Why?
 First, you spend more time at work than you do awake at home.
-And typically, work environments are very goal oriented.
+And typically, work environments are very goal-oriented.
 Some people argue that getting goals motivates people.
 This is of course not true.
-It is the rewards for reaching the goals that motivates or the feeling of fulfilment when they reach their goals or the satisfaction of being important etc. This is why many companies and organisations are very strong on bonuses and appraisals.
+It is the rewards for reaching the goals that motivate or the feeling of fulfillment when they reach their goals or the satisfaction of being important etc. This is why many companies and organizations are very strong on bonuses and appraisals.

 - Motivation is generally what energizes, maintains, and controls behavior; it acts as a stimulus for desirable actions.